 If you have a pond or body of water around your home or like to frequent an area that attracts ducks, you might be wondering if it’s safe to feed them rice.
 Over the past few decades, there has been quite a stir around rice and birds, especially at weddings, where people claim that throwing rice could harm the birds because it expands in their stomachs.
-However, that is nothing more than an urban legend, and it’s perfectly safe for ducks and any other birds to eat rice, but is it healthy?
-Keep reading while we take a look at the nutritional value of rice to see if rice is the best food you can give your ducks.
+However, that is nothing more than an urban legend, and it’s perfectly safe for ducks and any other birds to eat rice.
+But is it healthy?
+Keep reading while we take a look at the nutritional value of rice to see if it is the best food you can give your ducks.
 We’ll also discuss how much and how often you should provide it.

-Is Rice Bad For My Ducks?
+Is Rice Bad for My Ducks?

 While rice will not expand and ill your duck, it will absorb water and cause your duck’s feces to become drier and harder.